AndreyBal03/AndreyBal03/README.md

 # 💫 About Me:
 Hello, I'm Andrey.
 I'm currently enrolled in university and have been coding since I was 14; I'm currently 18.
 My passion lies in exploring new technologies, constantly striving to expand my knowledge in this realm.
-I find joy in learning new things, considering it more of a hobby than a chore.<br><br>English and Spanish are my primary languages..
+I find joy in learning new things, considering it more of a hobby than a chore.<br><br>English and Spanish are my main languages..

 ## 🌐 Socials: